 In addition to these parallel sessions, a broad plenary session ‘The future of Europe and the future of European Chambers: inextricably linked?’ is scheduled right before the Conclusion plenary of the event.
 This space wants to gather together all participants to look at the upcoming future of Europe and of the Chambers and discuss together what are the envisaged challenges/opportunities that it offers.

-As a result of the natural events that will take place in the years to come, the economy and society will have to take unprecedented decisions.
-Climate change, natural resources’ depletion, and ecosystems’ degradation are already affecting the life of many, and the impacts will accrue with time.
-With these challenges in mind, businesses in Europe have the opportunity to create long-term prosperity by rapidly innovating and providing sustainable business models, products and services, and at the same time creating a resilient framework for society.
-Together with our high-level speakers, this session will explore the environmental challenges with a practical focus, offering a thought-provoking vision for how Chambers can shape the future ahead.
+As a result of the natural events that are expected to take place in the years to come, the economy and society will have to undergo an unprecedented transformation.
+Businesses have the opportunity to create long-term prosperity by providing innovative, sustainable business models, products and services.
+Especially SMEs need sufficient support to continue to be at the forefront of this systemic change.
+One issue that has proven to be a bottleneck in the past is sufficient access to finance.
+Together with our high-level speakers, this session will explore the challenges with a practical focus on how SMEs can finance climate change mitigation and adaptation measures, offering a thought-provoking vision for how Chambers can contribute to shaping the future ahead.

 Digitalisation has changed the way companies do business – and CCIs are no exception to that.
 Most CCIs have are building on digital means to communicate with members, rationalize their processes and provide better service to member companies.